sciactive/nephele/packages/nephele-serve/README.md

 Run Nephele WebDAV server to serve local files.

 Arguments:
   directory                        The path of the directory to use as the server root.

 Options:
-  -v, --version        Print the current version
-  -h, --host <host>    A host address to listen on.
+  -v, --version                    Print the current version -h, --host <host>                A host address to listen on.
 The default is to listen on all hosts. (default: "::")
   -r, --realm <realm>              The realm reported to the user by the server when authentication is requested.
 Defaults to the system hostname.
   --cert <cert_file>               The filename of a certificate to use for HTTPS in PEM format.
   --key <key_file>                 The filename of a private key to use for HTTPS in PEM format.
   -p, --port <port>                The port to listen on.
 Defaults to 443 if a cert is provided, 80 otherwise.
+  --redirect-port <redirect_port>  The port to redirect HTTP traffic to HTTPS.
+Set this to 80 if you want to redirect plain HTTP requests.
   --home-directories               Serve users' home directories to them when they log in.
   --user-directories               Serve users their own directory under the server root when they log in.
   --no-auth                        Don't require authorization.
 (Not compatible with serving home directories or user directories.)
   --help                           display help for command

 Environment Variables:
   HOST                 Same as --host.
+  PORT                 Same as --port.
+  REDIRECT_PORT        Same as --redirect-port.
   REALM                Same as --realm.
   CERT_FILE            Same as --cert.
   CERT                 Text of a cert in PEM format.